qdsang/TinyMPC.github.io/docs/getting-started/examples.md

     }
     ```

-# Problem Setup
+## Setup Problem

-=== "Cartpole"
+=== "Cart-pole"

-    For the cartpole, we use the linearized model of the discretized cartpole dynamics to stabilize about the upright position.
+    For the cart-pole, we use the linearized model of the discretized cart-pole dynamics to stabilize about the upright position.

     === "Python"